 "The story will take place in the US, which I think is right," Jenkins told Entertainment Weekly.
 "She's Wonder Woman.
 She's got to come to America.
 It's time."

-Jenkins was teasing her plans for the sequel before she had officially signed on, but after some back and forth, she has, of course.
+Patty Jenkins was teasing her plans for the sequel before she had officially signed on, but after some back and forth, she officially signed on to the sequel.
 Superman: The Movie director Richard Donner has even passed her the baton.

 She's working on the script with veteran DC Comics writer Geoff Johns and The Expendables' David Callaham.